 In Oregon, reckless endangering of another person and reckless driving are enhancements that are often added to driving under the influence of intoxication (DUII or DUI) charges.
 Both charges are Class A misdemeanors, which is the same level as a first DUI offense.

-I am Portland DUI defense attorney Andy Green.
-As an experienced criminal defense attorney, I will defend you against all charges you may face as the result of a drunk driving arrest.
+I will defend you against all charges you may face as the result of a drunk driving arrest.
 I offer a free initial consultation to discuss your case.

 What Is Reckless Endangering of Another Person?